bencap/fantasy_analysis/README.md

 # fantasy_analysis

 Using the Sleeper API to analyze our leagues' results.
-You can view an interactive version of these notebooks on the web on [Binder](https://hub.gke2.mybinder.org/user/bencap-fantasy_analysis-lr5m89ea/lab/workspaces/auto-5/tree/week8_analysus.ipynb).
+You can view an interactive version of these notebooks on the web on [Binder](https://mybinder.org/).
+Simply add the repository information after following the link and launch the server.
 Most weeks I dive into a specific aspect of the week and try to analyze our fantasy league in a way that is deeper than the summary statistics provided on the league homepage.

 To run these notebooks on your personal machine, first clone the repository into a directory of your choice.
 Then run
 ```